marsup13/cloud-computing-tp1/Readme.md

 # TP1

-The guide is seperated into two parts.
+The guide is seperated into three parts.
 * The first half is about how to build up the clusters and load balancer.
 * The second part is regarding how to setup the environment of instances (with two options).
+* The third section provides a script to build a virtual environment and evaluate the system.

 ## Load Balancer and Clusters
 ### Instance